Tina Turner: Legal issues

-In November 1976, Turner was stopped for a traffic violation and an officer found a .38-caliber revolver in her purse.
+In November 1976, after Turner was stopped in Beverly Hills, California, for a traffic violation, a police officer found a .38-caliber revolver in her purse.
 She was arrested and charged with a misdemeanor.
-Her attorney said she was carrying the gun for her safety due to threats on her life.
+Her attorney said she was carrying the gun for safety reasons due to threats on her life.

 In 1978, Diners Club Corp. sued Turner and her company, Tina's Operation Oops, claiming she owed over $26,000 for purchases made using her credit card.